avengers-p7/Avengers_P7_Documents/Setup Load Balancers for Dev Network.md

-Step 6: We don’t need to do anything here.
+**Step 6** We don’t need to do anything here.
 Click on Next: Configure Security Groups